COVID-19 managed isolation in New Zealand: 2022

 Unvaccinated travellers would still be required to go into MIQ facilities.
-While the Government plans to phase out MIQ and gradually convert facilities back into hotels and motels, it still plans to maintain a core quarantine capacity in the form of a National Quarantine Service.
+While the Government planned to phase out MIQ and gradually convert facilities back into hotels and motels, it still planned to maintain a core quarantine capacity in the form of a National Quarantine Service.

 In response to the Government's announcement, University of Otago epidemiologist Professor Michael Baker cautiously welcomed the self isolation provision but expressed concerns about supervision.
 University of Otago senior lecturer Dr Lesley Gray expressed support for a staged reopening since 94% of the population was double vaccinated but expressed concerns about safeguarding unvaccinated children and the vulnerable.
 University of Canterbury professor Michael Plank opined that a staged border reopening would help mitigate the risk of a huge jump in cases.
 By contrast, Dr Emily Harvey, a senior consultant/researcher at Market Economics Ltd and principal investigator with Te Pūnaha Matatini, expressed concern that the proposed rapid antigen testing regime of doing two tests between six days was insufficient and would miss a large number of infections.
 The National Party welcomed the planned reopening of the border while the ACT party called for the abolition of MIQ.
 The Green Party urged the Government to support Māori and Pasifika vaccination efforts while advocating for the free distribution of N95 or equivalent masks.